Deta-Technologies/imaginur-image-compression/backend/README.md

-# Image Compression API Backend
+# Image Compression API Backend Test

 A high-performance ASP.NET Core 8.0 API for compressing images using FFmpeg with comprehensive file validation, error handling, and automatic cleanup.